pbelabbes/bonita-doc/CONTRIBUTING.md

 ## Help us to be more visible for search engine

+To help us with the Search Engine Optimization, you can find some recommendations below.
+The non respect of them will have a direct impact of our visibility.

+### Title and description

 To help us, try to verify if your contribution have a clear title on the top of the page.

 The description of the page is a best practise to optimize our search engine indexation.
 To do so, we invite you to create or update this description by adding those few lines to the top of the page.